TreyRubino/languages-and-compilers/cool-treewalk-interpreter/README.md

 evaluation process to detect invalid operations such as division by zero or dispatch on void, mirroring the runtime errors described in the language manual.

-OCaml was chosen not only for technical advantages but also for its alignment with the goals of the project.
+OCaml was chosen not only for technical advantages but also for its alignment with the goals of the project and by recommendation from my advisor.
 As a language used heavily in research and teaching of programming language theory, OCaml provides the rigor needed for correctness, the flexibility needed for experimentation, and the performance found in the industry.
 This makes it an ideal platform for implementing a pedagogical interpreter that is faithful to the COOL specification while remaining extensible for future enhancements.